 Each dyad completes five collaborative problem-solving tasks designed to elicit frequent changes in stance and differing levels of involvement with the task.
 There are two groups of tasks, each of which uses a set of about 50 target items chosen to represent the main vowel categories of Western American English in fairly neutral consonantal contexts (i.e., avoiding liquids and following nasals, which commonly neutralize vowel contrasts).
 Each group of tasks begins with a find-the-difference list task intended to elicit stance-neutral first-mentions of the items to be used in subsequent tasks.
 The other three tasks are designed to elicit increasing levels of involvement and stronger stances.
-The following describes the tasks in the order they are administered.
+In this report, we will describe and compare the low- and high-involvement tasks, Inventory and Budget.